The Victorian Government is committed to helping secure access to critical materials to build our future homes and infrastructure affordably.

 The Strategic Extractive Resource Areas (SERA) pilot project aims to ensure quarries can supply raw materials well into the future while avoiding land use conflicts.
 The project will trial the establishment of SERAs that will define the locations of strategic state resources while considering other existing land uses, environmental assets and community interests.

 The SERAs are proposed to be mapped and incorporated into the planning system with associated planning controls.
 The planning controls seek to secure the extractive resources and support the potential for complementary land uses.
 This will provide greater certainty to industry, land use planners and the community to better inform future land use well in advance of development.

-The Victorian Government is inviting feedback on the methodology used to inform the SERA pilot project, the SERA boundaries in the two pilot locations, and the planning controls drafted to implement them.
+From May to July 2020, the Victorian Government undertook an 8 week public consultation process about the SERA pilot project.
+During that period we received over 250 submissions, with detailed feedback provided by statutory authorities, local governments, landowners, community organisations, and interested individuals.
+Topics covered in the submissions include the methodology used to inform the SERA pilot project, the SERA boundaries in the two pilot locations, and the planning controls drafted to implement them.

 Read the draft report and planning provisions

 The Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR) are committed to protecting personal information provided by you in accordance with the principles of the Victorian privacy laws.
 The information you provide will be used to inform the Strategic Extractive Resources Areas Pilot Project

 The information you provide will be made available to both DELWP and DJPR staff to develop a consultation summary report.
 This report will not include any personally identifying information and will be uploaded on the DELWP and/or website.

 The submission you provide will be published on the DELWP and/or DJPR website.
 To protect individual privacy, your name and address will be removed from your submission.